Interview

 Ezekiel Grimsley

-Grinskey is a self-taught artist primarily working in ink.
+Grinskey is a self-taught artist who works primarily in ink.
 His work explores the spaces between clarity and uncertainty, often using abstraction to reflect on identity, memory, and transformation.
 Creating began as a way to slow down and connect with himself, but it has grown into a language of its own.
 This language continues to teach him patience, honesty, and freedom.
-Grimsley sees art as both a mirror and a bridge: a place to meet himself and, hopefully, others along the way.
+Grinskey sees art as both a mirror and a bridge—a place to meet himself and, hopefully, others along the way.

 What is your background and how did you start your journey in the art world?

 “I work in any medium I can get my hands on, though ink has become my go-to.
-I’m self-taught, and the process is often slow and unforgiving, but I’ve learned to love that.
-It forces me to focus — to slow down — and that’s a pretty special place to be.
-Creating art began as a way to expand my skills, but it quickly became something a lot more — a way to reflect, to explore, and to connect with myself safely.
+I’m self-taught, and the process is often slow and unforgiving, but I’ve come to love that.
+It forces me to focus and slow down, which can be a pretty special place to be.
+Creating art began as a way to expand my skills, but it quickly became something more—a way to reflect, explore, and connect with myself safely.
 I used drawing to work on my patchy memory; it became a barrier between me and the world I’m peeking into.
-The act of creating brought back old memories — being in grade five, completely absorbed in art class before lunch.
-I was so focused I missed half of lunch before my teacher finally kicked me out.
-That feeling — losing track of time, disappearing into the work — has always been deeply therapeutic.
-I didn’t practice much after that; I was a classical dancer growing up, and that discipline consumed my free time.
-When I stopped dancing, I thought I had to live a certain kind of life, and I didn’t return to art until my twenties.
-Since then, I’ve been experimenting with everything — oil and acrylic paints, pencils, coloured markers, and lately, oil pastels.
-I’ve always been drawn to monochromatic work — maybe because I’m colourblind — but lately I’ve started to enjoy exploring colour again.
+The act of creating brought back old memories: being in grade five, completely absorbed in art class before lunch.
+I was so focused that I missed half of lunch before my teacher finally kicked me out.
+That feeling of losing track of time and disappearing into the work has always been deeply therapeutic.
+After that, I didn’t practice much.
+I was a classical dancer growing up, and that discipline consumed my free time.
+When I stopped dancing, I thought I had to live a certain kind of life, and I didn’t return to art until my mid-twenties.
+Since then, I’ve been experimenting with everything—oils, acrylics, pencils, coloured markers, and lately, oil pastels.
+I’ve always been drawn to monochromatic work, maybe because I’m colour-blind, but lately I’ve started to enjoy exploring colour again.
 I like filling my life with learning new skills; each one feels like another way to see.”

 What does your work aim to say?
 Does it comment on any current social or political issues?